udoprog/udoprog.github.io/_posts/2015-09-03-semantic-versioning-java.md

 will be consumed.

-Imagine their surprise when they run the newly upgraded application in the `Andromeda Galaxy` and they inadvertently expediate their own extinction because they didn't expect a breaking change in behavior for a _minor_ version **:/**.
+Imagine their surprise when they run the newly upgraded application in the `Andromeda Galaxy` and they inadvertently expedite their own extinction because they didn't expect a breaking change in behavior for a _minor_ version **:/**.

-# A Major Change
+## A Major Change

 Ok, so it's time to rethink your library's existence.
 The world changed, you've grown and realized the errors of your way.